JCam98/coe-332-software-engineering/README.md

 This repository contains programming solutions and assignments completed as part of **COE 332: Software Engineering & Design**.

-The "Final_Project" folder contains the software stack for a full-stack web application with supporting microservices used to perform analysis jobs on a time-series dataset living in a Kubernetes cluster on an HPC machine.
+The "Final_Project" folder contains the software stack for a distributed cloud-based web application with supporting microservices used to perform analysis jobs on a time-series dataset living in a Kubernetes cluster on an HPC machine.

 ## Repository Status